 Q: What is a Property Inventory?

-A property inventory is a binding legal document that provides both a written and photographic record of the condition of a property and it’s contents at the start of a tenancy.
-It should be signed by both tenant and inventory clerk.
+A property inventory and schedule of condition and cleanliness is a binding legal document that provides both a written and photographic record of the contents, and the condition and cleanliness of a property at the start of the tenancy.
+It should be signed by the tenant.

 Q: Why use an Independent Inventory Specialist?

 Should there be a dispute at the end of the tenancy, the matter will be referred to the dispute resolution arbitrators.
 If the report is not independent, or is incomplete, messy, hard to read or without sufficient photographic evidence, then they will likely find in favor of the tenant.
 A detailed inventory by an Independent Inventory Clerk is the only way to ensure that the record is a fair and true representation of the property at the start of the tenancy.
 We are unbiased in our opinions.
 We note and record many things that Landlords, Tenants and Letting Agents frequently miss.
 It is therefore of benefit to all parties involved in the tenancy agreement and protects the Landlords interests as well as potential abuse of the tenant’s deposit.